 What is a flowchart?

-A flowchart is a graphical or symbolic representation of a given process.
-You use symbols to depict each step of the process.
-Many flowcharts contain brief descriptions of each step.
-Most people use arrows to link various steps together and to indicate the direction of process flow.
+A flowchart is a graphical or symbolic representation of a process, using symbols to depict each step.
+Many flowcharts contain brief descriptions of each step, with arrows linking them together and indicating the process flow direction.

-There are a few commonly accepted flowchart shapes.
+There are a few commonly-used flowchart shapes.
 For example, ovals generally represent the beginning or end of a process, rectangles represent a process, diamonds represent a decision, and arrows indicate the order in which steps should occur.

 When to use flowcharts

-When you’re trying to wrap your head around a process, it can be useful to have a visual representation of each step.
-Your team can create flowcharts for new projects, or to refine and improve how existing processes work.
+When you're trying to wrap your head around a process, it can be helpful to visualize each step.
+Your team can create flowcharts for new projects or refine and improve how existing processes work.

 Benefits of using a flowchart

-By creating a visual representation of your business processes, your team can quickly see how various process components relate to one another.
-Flowcharts also can reveal process flaws and bottlenecks, which ultimately helps your team solve problems and improve your products.
+There are many reasons to make a flowchart.
+Your team can quickly see how various process components relate to one another.
+Flowcharts can also reveal process flaws and bottlenecks, which ultimately helps your team solve problems and improve your products.

-Start by selecting Miro’s fully customizable, premade Flowchart template.
-This simple whiteboard tool allows you to invite teammates to join the board and collaborate.
-Here’s how to get started:
+Start by selecting Miro's fully customizable Flowchart Template.
+Here's how to get started: